-Management is in a unique position to perpetrate fraud because of their manipulate accounting ability to records and prepare fraudulent annual accounts by overriding controls that otherwise appear to be operating effectively.
+Management is in a unique position to perpetrate fraud because of their ability to manipulate accounting records and prepare fraudulent annual accounts by overriding controls that otherwise appear to be operating effectively.

 Although management is responsible for safeguarding the assets of the entity, we planned our audit so that we had a reasonable expectation of detecting material misstatements to the annual accounts and accounting records.